-New oral medication showing significant progress by improving visual function of blind patients with LCA.
+New oral medication showing significant progress by improving visual function of blind patients with Leber Congenital Amaurosis (LCA).

 Researchers worked on a developmental study to find the point at which normal development of eye muscle innervations departs from the mutants.

-Information and reseach results regarding the affect of hemianopia on driving ability and field of vision.
+Information and reseach results regarding the affect of hemianopia on driving ability and your field of vision.

 New device offers hope to people blinded due to incurable eye disorders - retinal implant system research provides positive results for people with genetic eye disease.

 New Telescopic Contact Lenses Could Improve Sight for Macular Degeneration Patients

 New slim telescopic contact lens can switch between normal and magnified vision could offer AMD patients an unobtrusive way to enhance their vision.

 Publish Date: 2013/06/27 - Updated: 2014/04/18